richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/README_v5.md

 ↓
 QUARANTINE — sanitize, validate, strip unsafe content ↓
-DELIVER — safe data to Reasoning Engine
+DELIVER — safe data to the Reasoning Engine

 ### 🔁 PC ↔ Mobile Envoy Support
-- PC Envoy fetchuje pre mobil
+- PC Envoy fetches for mobile
-- Mobilný Envoy fetchuje pre PC
+- Mobile Envoy fetches for PC
-- obojsmerná komunikácia cez LAN Sync
+- two‑way LAN Sync communication
-- System Agent kontroluje celý proces
+- System Agent validates the entire process

 ---

 # 🧠 Offline Knowledge Graph Reasoning (KG‑Reasoning 1.0)

-### Čo to prináša:
+### What it brings:
-- reasoning bez modelov
+- reasoning without models
-- okamžité odpovede
+- instant responses
-- nulová latencia
+- zero latency
-- nulové riziko halucinácií
+- zero hallucination risk
-- deterministické inference paths
+- deterministic inference paths

-### Príklady:
+### Examples:
-- „Kto je rodič tejto entity?“
+- “Who is the parent of this entity?”
-- „Aké sú súvisiace koncepty?“
+- “What concepts are related?”
-- „Aký je najkratší vzťah medzi A a B?“
+- “What is the shortest relation between A and B?”

 ---